*About: Docusign eSignature

 NOTE:

-When you have been approved for this pilot, to access DocuSign go to: https://account.docusign.com
+When you have been granted access Docusign, go to: https://account.docusign.com

 1. Enter your McGill Username and click Continue.